mitramir55/QA_app/README.md

 Please refer to runtime.txt to make sure your Python version is correct.

+## Contribution

 You can read about how you can contribute to this project through the contributing.md file.
+And thanks for considering a contribution to this project!

+## License

 The License to this project is MIT license which allows you to utilize the code and create your own version of the app.

-This app will be created under a steamlit server, but for now, it's still a locally run project.
+## Language

+This project is written in Python with the help of the Streamlit framework.

+## preview

 |![image](https://user-images.githubusercontent.com/53291220/196006279-24c20f94-3c8f-4449-9067-263a5c0bf566.png)|
 |:--:|